Pence defends Trump's attack on judge, predicts victory for travel ban

 Sen. Dianne Feinstein, D-Calif., also speaking on Fox, said Trump exceeded his authority with the order and people are well within their rights to challenge it in court, probably to the highest in the land.

-"I have no doubt it will go to the Supreme Court," Feinstein said.
+"I have no doubt that it will go to the Supreme Court," Feinstein said.

-Trump criticized Robart in a series of tweets, incuding this one: "The opinion of this so-called judge, which essentially takes law-enforcement away from our country, is ridiculous and will be overturned!"
+Trump criticized Robart in a series of tweets, including this one: "The opinion of this so-called judge, which essentially takes law-enforcement away from our country, is ridiculous and will be overturned!"

-Critics condemned Trump's criticism of the judge, and some Democratic senators said it should be an issue during confirmation hearings for the president's new Supreme Court nominee, appeals court judge Neil Gorsuch.

-Senate Minority Leader Charles Schumer, D-N.Y., said Trump's attack on Robart "shows a disdain for the independent judiciary" that will be explored during hearings, and Gorsuch's "ability to be an independent check will be front and center throughout the confirmation process.”

-The Senate's top Republican — Mitch McConnell of Kentucky — also questioned Trump's tweet criticizing the judge, telling CNN's State of the Union: "I think it's best not to single out judges for criticism."
+"I think it is best not to single out judges for criticism," said the Senate's top Republican — Mitch McConnell of Kentucky — on CNN's State of the Union.

-Pence said he, and Trump, simply disagreed with the Seattle judge on the ban, which he said is designed to block entry from countries "that have been compromised by terror."
-He said presidents have the right to block entry out of concern about terrorism.
+Sen. Ben Sasse, R-Neb., told ABC's This Week that "we don't have any so-called judges, we have real judges."

+That said, Republicans predicted Gorsuch's confirmation and that the Robart attack would not be a factor.

 USA TODAY